utxostack/RGBPlusPlus-design/docs/lockscript-design-prd-en.md

 ### **Direct Issuance**

-An issuer needs to create a specific UTXO as the cell of a lock.
-This step bypasses isomorphic binding, allowing the cell to be used for a one-time issuance.
+An issuer needs to create a specific UTXO as an issue_cell lock.
+The issue_cell will then be used for a one-time issuance.

 ```
 # BTC TX